Cubic Zirconia is Not the Same as Diamond.

 Are you Considering a CZ vs diamond as your “Gem” of choice for getting married?

 Is cubic zirconia on your radar for your engagement ring?
 You’d save a lot of money….
 Do I approve?
 No!
-As a wedding ring designer I’ll tell you why in technical and emotional terms.
+As a passionate wedding jewelry designer I’ll tell you why in technical and emotional terms.

 CZ vs. Diamond, a Poor Substitute